modcrypto/bitnexus/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bitcoinnoded/bitcoinnode-qt for Debian-based Linux systems.
-If you compile bitcoinnoded/bitcoinnode-qt yourself, there are some useful files here.
+This directory contains files used to package bitnexusd/bitnexus-qt for Debian-based Linux systems.
+If you compile bitnexusd/bitnexus-qt yourself, there are some useful files here.

-## bitcoinnode: URI support ##
+## bitnexus: URI support ##

-bitcoinnode-qt.desktop  (Gnome / Open Desktop)
+bitnexus-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bitcoinnode-qt.desktop
+	sudo desktop-file-install bitnexus-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bitcoinnode-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoinnode128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bitnexus-qt binary to `/usr/bin` and the `../../share/pixmaps/bitnexus128.png` to `/usr/share/pixmaps`

-bitcoinnode-qt.protocol (KDE)
+bitnexus-qt.protocol (KDE)